-- A. A facility or provider may use a physical intervention if: - 1.
-Positive and less restrictive techniques or procedures have been tried and determined insufficient to protect the client, others, and property of others; - 2.
-The intervention is used according to DDA Policy 5.15, Restrictive Procedures: Community, or DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Centers;
+- A. A facility or service provider may use a physical intervention if: - 1.
+Positive and less restrictive techniques or procedures have been tried and determined insufficient to protect the client, others, and property of others.; - 2.
+The intervention is used according to DDA Policy 5.15, Restrictive Procedures: Community, or DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Centers; - 3.
+The intervention is used for protection and not for changing the client's behavior when no need for protection is present; and - 4.
+The intervention is the least restrictive intervention needed to adequately protect the client, others, and property and the intervention is terminated as soon as the need for protection is over. - B. A physical intervention is the least restrictive intervention if the technique or procedure: - 1.
+Treats the client with respect and dignity;

+- 2. Is used for the shortest amount of time necessary to achieve a safe and effective outcome;

+- 3. Uses the minimum amount of force necessary to achieve a safe and effective outcome; and

+- 4. Is the option that is least intrusive, limiting, or impacting on the client's:

+- a.
+Body;

+- b.
+Freedom of movement;

+- c.
+Access to their property; and

+- d.
+Right to be free from:

+- 1) Abuse;

-- 3. The intervention is used for protection and not for changing the client's behavior when no need for protection is present; - 4.
-The intervention is the least restrictive intervention needed to adequately protect the client, others, and property of others; and - 5.
-The intervention is terminated as soon as the need for protection is over. - B. A physical intervention is the least restrictive intervention if the technique or procedure: - 1.
-Treats the client with respect and dignity; - 2.
-Is used for the shortest amount of time necessary to achieve a safe and effective outcome; - 3.
-Uses the minimum amount of force necessary to achieve a safe and effective outcome; and - 4.
-Is the option that is least intrusive, limiting, or impacting on the client's: - a.
-Body; - b.
-Freedom of movement; - c.
-Access to their property; and - d.
-Right to be free from: - i.
-Abuse; - ii.
-Unnecessary medications; - iii.
-Chemical restraints; - iv.
-Punishment; and - v.
-Involuntary seclusion. - C. Restrictive physical interventions may only be used as part of an approved Functional Assessment (FA) and Positive Behavior Support Plan (PBSP), except in the case of an emergency or unknown, unpredicted response from a client where the client's safety or that of others is jeopardized.
-Refer to DDA 5.21, Functional Assessments and Positive Behavior Support Plans, for information on FA and PBSP requirements. - D. Prohibited Physical Interventions - 1.
-A physical intervention is prohibited if it involves: - a.
+- 2) Unnecessary medications;

+- 3) Chemical restraints;

+- 4) Punishment; and

+- 5) Involuntary seclusion.

+- C. Restrictive physical interventions may only be used as part of an approved Positive Behavior Support Plan (PBSP), except in the case of an emergency or unknown, unpredicted response from a client where the client's safety or that of others is jeopardized.
+Refer to DDA 5.21, Functional Assessments and Positive Behavior Support Plans, for information on FA and PBSP requirements.

+- D. Prohibited Physical Interventions

+- 1. A physical intervention is prohibited if it involves:

+- a.
 Pain and pressure points, whether for brief or extended periods;

 - b.
-Obstruction of airway or excessive pressure on chest, lungs, sternum, or diaphragm; - c.
-Hyperextension or putting the client in significant risk of hyperextension, such as pushing or pulling limbs, joints, fingers, thumbs, or neck beyond normal limits in any direction; - d.
-Joint or skin torsion, such as twisting or turning in opposite directions; - e.
-Direct physical contact covering the face; - f.
-Straddling or sitting on the torso; - g.
-Excessive force; - h.
-Any maneuver that physically mistreats the client, such as striking with or without an object, slapping, pinching, choking, kicking, shoving, or prodding; or - i.
+Obstruction of airway or excessive pressure on chest, lungs, sternum, or diaphragm;

+- c.
+Hyperextension or putting the client in significant risk of hyperextension, such as pushing or pulling limbs, joints, fingers, thumbs, or neck beyond normal limits in any direction;

+- d.
+Joint or skin torsion, such as twisting or turning in opposite directions;

+- e.
+Direct physical contact covering the face;

+- f.
+Straddling or sitting on the torso;

+- g.
+Excessive force;

+- h.
+Any maneuver that involves punching, hitting, poking, or shoving the client; or

+- i.
 Forcing the client to the ground. - 2.
 The following physical techniques are prohibited: - a.
 Arm or other joint locks, such as holding one or both arms behind back and applying pressure, pulling, or lifting; - b.
 "Sleeper hold" or any maneuver that puts weight or pressure on an artery or otherwise obstructs or restricts circulation; - c.
-Wrestling holds, body throws, and other techniques not part of an approved physical intervention system; - d.
+Wrestling holds, body throws, and other martial arts techniques; - d.
 Prone restraint (i.e., client lying on stomach); - e.
 Supine restraint (i.e., client lying on back); - f.
 Head hold where the head is used as a lever to control movement of other body parts; - g.
 Any maneuver that forces the client to the floor on their knees or hands and knees; - h.
-Any technique that keeps the client off balance, such as shoving, tripping, pushing on the backs of the knees, pulling on the client's legs or arms, or swinging or spinning the client around; and i.
+Any technique that keeps the client off balance, such as shoving, tripping, pushing on the backs of the knees, pulling on the client's legs or arms, or swinging or spinning the client around; and - i.
 Any technique that restrains a client face-first against a wall or post.